 T2S is the Eurosystem’s pan-European platform for securities settlement in central bank money, bringing together both securities and cash accounts on a single technical platform.

-At the start of each T2S business day, liquidity is sent from TARGET2 to T2S while, towards the end of the day, any remaining liquidity on DCAs is swept back to the RTGS accounts in TARGET2.
+At the start of each T2S business day, liquidity is sent from TARGET2 to T2S.
+Towards the end of the day, any remaining liquidity on DCAs is swept back to the RTGS accounts in TARGET2.
 During the day, liquidity can be freely transferred from TARGET2 to T2S and vice versa.

-In 2019, there were an average of 573 inbound liquidity transfers from TARGET2 to T2S and 677 outbound liquidity transfers from T2S to TARGET2 every day.
+In 2020 there were an average of 582 inbound liquidity transfers from TARGET2 to T2S and 871 outbound liquidity transfers from T2S to TARGET2 each day.

 Time distribution of liquidity in DCAs

-In terms of intraday pattern, liquidity is injected into T2S at the beginning of the TARGET2 night-time phase (19:30) and its level then remains fairly constant until the T2S maintenance window is completed (between 03:00 and 05:00).
+In terms of the intraday pattern, liquidity is injected into T2S at the beginning of the TARGET2 night-time phase (19:30 CET) and its level then remains fairly constant until the T2S maintenance window is completed (between 03:00 CET and 05:00 CET).
 After this, more liquidity reaches T2S and fluctuations occur.
-There is a spike in the liquidity held in T2S before 16:00, owing to participants sending liquidity to T2S to reimburse auto-collateralisation and to ensure the remaining transactions are settled.
-At 16:30 the liquidity in T2S decreases sharply as a consequence of the optional cash sweep that brings liquidity back from T2S to TARGET2.
-The next drop, to zero, is observed towards the end of the business day, and is related to the execution of the automated cash sweep from T2S to TARGET2 at 17:45, when all remaining liquidity on DCAs is pushed from T2S back to TARGET2.
+There is a spike in the liquidity held in T2S before 16:00 CET, owing to participants sending liquidity to T2S to reimburse auto-collateralisation and to ensure the remaining transactions are settled.
+At 16:30 CET, the liquidity in T2S decreases sharply as a consequence of the optional cash sweep that brings liquidity back from T2S to TARGET2.
+The next drop, to zero, is observed towards the end of the business day.
+This drop is related to the execution of the automated cash sweep from T2S to TARGET2 at 17:45 CET, when all remaining liquidity on DCAs is pushed from T2S back to TARGET2.
 The optional cash sweep is preferred to the automated cash sweep.

 Daily average value of auto-collateralisation for euro and Danish kroner activity